 Develop a content plan and media library

-While many great social posts are serendipitous opportunities, you should have a plan behind the overall content you share.
-Start by developing a baseline posting frequency that’s manageable for you, whether it’s once a week or more often; this helps to prevent “binge posting” of posting multiple times sporadically.
+While many great social posts are spontaneous opportunities, you should have a plan behind the overall content you share.
+Start by developing a baseline posting frequency that’s manageable for you, whether it’s once a week or twice a month.
 Let that great unplanned photo be the icing on the cake of an intentional content plan.

-Whether it’s digitally or on paper, map out the next week or even the next month of what you can post, taking advantage of special days such as the first day of spring or an employee’s work anniversary.
-You should also develop a library of images/videos you can fall back on if you find yourself needing additional content at some point.
+Try mapping out a posting plan for the next few weeks or months, taking advantage of special days such as the first day of a new season or an employee’s work anniversary.
+You should also develop a library of images/videos you can fall back on if you need additional content.

 Follow an 80/20 content mix rule